Does Love Equal Sacrifice? 11 Things You Should Never Sacrifice For A Relationship

 1. Your Friends And Family

-A partner who requires you to give up your friends or family does not have your best interests at heart.
-You get to decide the role your friends and family play in your life.
-Your partner should be supportive of your desires.
-If they’re not, then you probably don’t share the same values about friends and family and you’ll find yourself in constant conflict and strife.
+A partner who requires all of your time and puts the relationship you have with friends and family in jeopardy doesn’t have your best interests at heart.
+You get to decide the role your friends and family play in your life, and your partner should be supportive of your choices.
+If they’re not, then you probably don’t share the same values and you’ll find yourself in constant conflict and strife.
+Ultimately, you are your own authority.

 1. Your Differences

 No one should expect you to merge your identity with theirs and let go of your individuality.
-It is your differences that brought you together and it is your differences that keep the spark alive.
-Whether you have different hobbies, spiritual beliefs, or politics, embrace and respect your differences and your relationship will thrive.
+It’s your differences that brought you together and it’s your differences that keep the spark of chemistry and attraction alive.
+Whether you have different hobbies, spiritual beliefs, tastes in music, or dietary needs, embrace and respect your differences and your relationship will thrive.

 1. Your Dreams And Goals